theogbrand/zerodoor/README.md

 and add your environment variables.

 > **Note**
-> You should at least set a valid Ethereum URL (e.g. Infura) and a private key with some ethers.
+> You should at least set a valid Ethereum URL (e.g. Infura) and a private key (wallet used for deploying new contract) with some ethers.

 ### Deploy the contract